-- 1 In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create Restore Job. - 2 On the Create Restore Job-Choose Saveset page, select Plug-in Server from the Plugin Type list. - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists. - The table displays the saveset name (Job Title and Saveset ID), creation date and time, and size.
-By default, the list is sorted alphabetically by saveset name. - 4 In the saveset table, locate the applicable client, and select the applicable item. - When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, Job Title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, saveset size, and snapshot-based backup or not. - 5 Click Next. - 6 On the Create Selection Set page, select the data that you want to restore. - To restore the entire disk, click the box to the left of the applicable disk title to select it. - To select specific items, double-click a disk to open it, and then select the Master Boot Record & System Partition and individual partitions that you want to restore. - 1 IMPORTANT: If restoring to a VMDK Image, both Master Boot Record & System Partition and the individual partitions or the restore job fails.
+- In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create 1 Restore Job. - 2 On the Create Restore Job-Choose Saveset page, select Plug-in Server from the Plugin Type list. - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists.

+The table displays the saveset name (job title and saveset ID), creation date and time, and size.
+By default, the list is sorted by creation date.

+In the saveset table, locate the applicable client, and select the applicable item.
+4

+When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, saveset size, and snapshot-based backup or not.

+- 5 Click Next. - 6 On the Create Selection Set page, select the data that you want to restore. - To restore the entire disk, click the box to the left of the applicable disk title to select it. - To select specific items, double-click a disk to open it, and then select the Master Boot Record & System Partition and individual partitions that you want to restore. - IMPORTANT: If restoring to a VMDK Image, both Master Boot Record & System Partition and the i individual partitions or the restore job fails.